-So, you’ve reviewed our beginner’s guides to using Twitter, Facebook, LinkedIn and Google+, and you’ve set yourself and your agency up with good, professional, branded profiles on these social platforms.
+So, you’ve set yourself and your agency up with good, professional, branded profiles on the key social platforms.
 Next up, you need to make them work for you.
 The four questions you’ll need answered are:

 1. What do we post?